-- The BA must make the PHI available in accordance with access requirements of the Privacy Standard. - This obligation is limited to when the BA maintains the PHI in a designated record set; and - The individual does not have access to PHI complied in a reasonable anticipation of, or for use in, a civil, criminal, or administrative action or proceeding.
+- The BA must make the PHI available in accordance with access requirements of the Privacy Standard. - This obligation is limited to when the BA maintains the PHI in a designated record set ("DRS") (Practice Tip: Don't maintain a DRS). - The individual does not have access to PHI complied in a reasonable anticipation of, or for use in, a civil, criminal, or administrative action or proceeding.

-- The BA must make the PHI available in accordance with the requirements for amendment and incorporate any amendments to PHI. - This obligation is similarly limited because the requirements for amendment apply only if the BA maintains the PHI in a designated record set.
+- The BA must make the PHI available in accordance with the requirements for amendment and incorporate any amendments to PHI. - This obligation is similarly limited because the requirements for amendment apply only if the BA maintains the PHI in a DRS (Practice Tip: Don't maintain a DRS).

-The BA must make the PHI available in accordance with accounting requirements of the Privacy Standard.

-Requires that the BA track and report its uses and disclosures to the client or, if requested to the individual.
+- The BA must make the PHI available in accordance with accounting requirements of the Privacy Standard. - Requires that the BA track and report its uses and disclosures to the client or, if requested to the individual.